rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 #### C5.0

-The C5.0 is tree-based algorithm which produces the highest overall accuracy of all the models tested thus far.
+The C5.0 is tree-based algorithm which produces the highest overall accuracy of the three methods tested.

 -   In general, the random forest over-estimates wins, but has an overall test accuracy of 61.9%.